BloomTech-Labs/Groa-be/README.md

     *  DATABASE_URL - This is the url for thre Groa database needed to connect to our postgresQL on RDS
     *  TESTING_DB_URL - This is the local test databaase url, it can be changed to whatever you need for your local setup
     *  RECOMMENDATION_URL - This is the url for the data science ratings recommender, needed for generating recommendations
-    *  RECOMMENDATION_URL_2 - This is the url for the data science reviews recommender, needed for generating recommendations
     *  JWT_SECRET - The secret used to assign encode tokens for authentication
     *  TOKEN_EXP - Variable in which the token expires, can be set to anything you like
     *  HASHING_ROUNDS - adds rounds to the hashing